 Symptoms of anaphylaxis and anaphylactic shock include:

-- swollen airways
+- swollen mouth and throat

 - difficulty breathing or swallowing